IsThatFearny/quartz/Historian's Toolkit - Semester 1/Toolkit Essay Plan.md

 - The gay rights movement had not so readily adopted the direct action techniques that other civil rights movements had (D'Emilio 1998)
 -

 D'Emilio's article demonstrates the infighting within the movement between the young and the old guard - Stonewall as the catalyst for cohesiveness?
+He emphasises the formation of the Gay Liberation Front (GLF)

 Begs the question 'did the homophile movement have *that* much influence pre-stonewall?'